aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 })
 ```

-Alternatively, you can specify a custom image using one of the static methods on
-`LinuxGpuBuildImage`:

-* `LinuxGpuBuildImage.fromEcrRepository(repo[, tag])` to reference an image available in an
+Alternatively, you can reference an image available in an ECR repository using the `LinuxGpuBuildImage.fromEcrRepository(repo[, tag])` method.
-  ECR repository.

 ## Logs

 CodeBuild lets you specify an S3 Bucket, CloudWatch Log Group or both to receive logs from your projects.